-All amounts, those in basic currency as well as those in foreign currency, have to always be entered into the Currency Amount column.
+All amounts, whether in basic currency or foreign currency must always be entered in the Currency Amount column.

 For each transaction, there are two accounts (debit account and credit account).
-In the program, only one foreign curency per transaction row can be used.
+In the program, only one foreign currency per transaction row can be used.
 So there can be the following direct combinations:

 - Entries between two accounts in basic currency with the amount in foreign currency (Doc 2)

 The indicated accounts are in basic currency, but the currency symbol and the amount in currency, indicated in the transaction row, are not in basic currency, but in a different currency.To insert the different currency, the user has to manually change the currency symbol.This is being used when one goes abroad and money is being exchanged in order to pay in local currency.
 In this case we do not have a specific account.For the calculation of the balance (both accounts being in basic currency) only the amount of basic currency column is being used.

 - Entries between an account in foreign currency and one in basic currency (Doc 3)

 The currency needs to be the one of the account in foreign currency.